vgiselbrecht/gise-video-chat/README.md

 Live Demo: [https://chat.gise.at](https://chat.gise.at)

-The characters after the hashtag define the room, if no hashtag is selected, a room is created dynamically.
+The characters after the hashtag define the room, if no hashtag is selected, the create room dialog is displayed.

 For example, all visitors with a link to [https://chat.gise.at/#roulette-chat](https://chat.gise.at#roulette-chat) enter into a room and can communicate with each other there.

+Therefore simply forward the current URL to invite others.

 ## Own installation